Driving on a Suspended License in Florida

 Reinstating Your License

-After your period of suspension or revocation, you will need to apply for reinstatement before you may drive again.
+After your period of suspension or revocation, you’ll need to apply for reinstatement before you may drive again.
 You may need to apply for a new license if your license was revoked.

-If you are charged with driving after suspension or revocation in Florida, the type of charge may depend on whether you have previous convictions for driving after suspension or revocation.
+If you’re charged with criminal driving after suspension or revocation in Florida, the type of charge may depend on whether you have previous convictions for driving after suspension or revocation.
 The following apply to many, but not all, situations:

 • First violation.
-Your first conviction may be a second-degree misdemeanor, punishable by a maximum fine of $500 and up to 60 days in jail.
+A first conviction is a second-degree misdemeanor, punishable by a maximum fine of $500 and up to 60 days in jail.

 • Second violation.
-Your second conviction may be a first-degree misdemeanor, punishable by a maximum $1,000 fine and up to one year in jail.
+A second conviction is a first-degree misdemeanor, punishable by a maximum $1,000 fine and up to one year in jail.

 Seeking Help for Charges of Driving After Suspension or Revocation